en-wl/wordlist/scowl/speller/README_en.txt

 README file for en_US and en_CA Hunspell dictionaries

-These dictionaries are created using the speller/make-hunspell-dict dictionary in SCOWL, SVN revision 74.
+These dictionaries are created using the speller/make-hunspell-dict script in SCOWL, SVN revision 74.

 The NOSUGGEST flag was added to certain taboo words.
 While I made an honest attempt to flag the strongest taboo words with the NOSUGGEST